AlexanderValencia21/AlexanderValencia21/README.md

 - 📝I am currently at the end of my career at the Universidad del Valle, Cali-COL
 - 📄I’m currently a software developer, as a frontend and backend developer
-- 🤝I’m looking learn more about backend development
+- 🤝I’m looking learn more about data science
-- 🎯Goals: gain more experience in this wonderful world of programming
+- 🎯Goals: Leran more about AI and Machine Learning

 ## Connect with me:
 <p align="left">